marcinpop4/lessons-marketplace/README.md

 - **Real-time learning objectives** with AI-powered recommendations
 - **Comprehensive user management** for students and teachers
 - **Lesson scheduling and quote system** for flexible booking
-- **Unified logging system** with Pino for production monitoring
+- **Unified logging system** with Pino for structured monitoring
-- **Docker containerization** for consistent deployment
+- **Docker containerization** for consistent development and deployment
-- **CI/CD pipeline** with GitHub Actions
+- **Comprehensive test suite** with unit, API, and E2E testing

 ## Development Setup

-Follow these steps to set up your local development environment.
+Follow these steps to set up your local development environment from a completely clean checkout.

 ### Prerequisites